socketsupply/socket/api/README.md

 ### [`send(options)`](https://github.com/socketsupply/socket/blob/master/api/window.js#L354)

-This is a high-level API that you should use instead of `ipc.send` when you want to send a message to another window or to the backend.
+This is a high-level API that you should use instead of `ipc.request` when you want to send a message to another window or to the backend.